 Right to life and security of the person

-The Department of Mineral Resources and Energy continued to fail to meet its annual target of inspecting mines to ensure they complied with its Social and Labour Plans (SLPs).
-Strict adherence to SLPs would go some way to ensuring that the negative socio-economic ramifications of mining are remedied, and human rights violations prevented.
+Mining companies’ activities had an adverse human rights impact specifically in relation to the rights to health, education, water and livelihoods in the Sekhukhune region.
+The Department of Mineral Resources and Energy continued to fail to hold mining companies accountable to their Social and Labour Plans, a legally binding mechanism, which if adhered to would go some way to ensuring that the negative socio-economic ramifications of mining are remedied, and human rights violations against local communities prevented.3

 South Africa continued to lack legislation to hold both government and businesses accountable to climate commitments.
 In February, the Climate Change Bill was tabled in parliament.
 It aimed to enable the development of an effective climate change response and a long-term just transition to a low-carbon and climate-resilient economy and society in the context of sustainable development.
 There were concerns that the bill, in its current form, did not go far enough to address the severity, urgency and cross-cutting imperatives of the climate crisis.
 It remained under consideration at the National Assembly at the end of the year.

 South Africa adopted a revised NDC in 2021 and updated its 2030 target for emission reductions, with a 12-32% lower and upper target range reduction.
 This fell short of the figure needed to keep the rise of global temperatures below 1.5°C.

 Meanwhile, scientists determined that climate change doubled the probability of flooding events as seen in KZN in April and May, where 461 people died.